jonluca/blog/interesting-snippets.md

 ## On meeting new people

-From Philip Roth’s American Pastoral:
+From Philip Roth's American Pastoral:

 You might as well have the brain of a tank.
-You get them wrong before you meet them, while you’re anticipating meeting them; you get them wrong while you’re with them; and then you go home to tell somebody else about the meeting and you get them all wrong again.
+You get them wrong before you meet them, while you're anticipating meeting them; you get them wrong while you're with them; and then you go home to tell somebody else about the meeting and you get them all wrong again.
 Since the same generally goes for them with you, the whole thing is really a dazzling illusion empty of all perception, an astonishing farce of misperception.

 ## On art as an asset class